anynines/a9s-cli-v2/Readme.md

     * The release of a new a8s Postgres version, for example, should be working with an existing CLI version.

 # Backlog

+* BUGFIX: executing a9s from an arbitrary file should writeYAML files to the working directory not relative to the exeuction folder of the a9s binary.
+* BUGIX: The filename of a backup manifest should be correct but is: usermanifests/a8s-pg-backup-a8s-pg-backup.yaml

 * Create commnand `a9s create pg backup --name $INSTANCE_NAME`
     * DONE: BackupToYAML implemented